-- The publicity of hearings may extend beyond the courtroom and may be through broadcasting by the Registry or release of transcripts or recordings, unless otherwise ordered by the Chamber. - In order to protect sensitive information, broadcasts of audio- and video-recordings of all hearings shall, unless otherwise ordered by the Chamber, be delayed by at least 30 minutes. - Witnesses and participants shall be informed that the public hearings of the Chamber are broadcast in accordance with this regulation.
+- 1. The publicity of hearings may extend beyond the courtroom and may be through broadcasting by the Registry or release of transcripts or recordings, unless otherwise ordered by the Chamber. - 2.
+In order to protect sensitive information, broadcasts of audio- and video-recordings of all hearings shall, unless otherwise ordered by the Chamber, be delayed by at least 30 minutes. - 3.
+Witnesses and participants shall be informed that the public hearings of the Chamber are broadcast in accordance with this regulation.
 Any objection raised shall be ruled on by the Chamber in accordance with sub-regulations 4 and 5. - 4.
 Any objection to the release of transcripts or recordings, or requests that certain testimony be excluded from broadcast, shall be made as soon as possible and, in any event, no later than at the commencement of the session at which the witness or participant is to appear. - 5.
-The Chamber may decide to prohibit the broadcasting of any hearing of an objection until that objection has been ruled on. - 6.
-The Chamber may order the termination of the broadcast of a hearing at any time. - 7.
-All documentary evidence and other evidence introduced by a participant during a public hearing shall be available for broadcast, unless otherwise ordered by the Chamber.
+The Chamber may decide to prohibit the broadcasting of any hearing of an objection until that objection has been ruled on.

-2 Adopted 14 November 2007, entered into force 18 December 2007.
+3 Adopted 14 November 2007, entered into force 18 December 2007.